180 Degrees Celsius to Fahrenheit: A full breakdown to Temperature Conversion

 -

 Kelvin Scale: The Kelvin scale (K) is an absolute temperature scale, where 0K represents absolute zero.
 The Kelvin scale is frequently used in scientific applications due to its absolute nature.
 To convert Celsius to Kelvin, simply add 273.15.
-Therefore, 180°C is equivalent to 453.15K.
+So, 180°C is equivalent to 453.15K.

 Frequently Asked Questions (FAQ)